pasyanos/ConvexHulls/README.md

 So, for example, if the input is in a file called `tenPoints.txt`, and you run the Graham Scan method on that input, the output will be written to `tenPoints_out_graham_scan.txt`.

+### Colinear Points

+To stay consistent, both the brute force and Graham Scan methods include colinear points when calculating convex hulls.

 ## Required Libraries

 The following Python libraries are required to run the program.
 They are also listed in the file `requirements.txt`.
 Many Python IDEs can detect this file and automatically install the required libraries.